 Flutter is often called “Google’s most ambitious framework,” and there is a good reason for it.
-The tech giant has recently consolidated its effort on the development of Dart and its related SDK.
+The cross-platform framework has recently consolidated its effort on the development of Dart and its related SDK.
 Flutter is expected to become the central point of access to its most promising platform — FuchsiaOS, where Dart will be the primary native application development language.
 As the dispute between Google and Oracle progresses, the first one is looking for a way to disrupt the market with its own operating system that will stand out as the tech of the future.

 But before we deep dive into details, let’s run through the basics and expand more on Flutter framework and its applications in software development.

 What is Flutter?